 10. What do you like to do outside of work?

 Interviewers ask personal questions to see if candidates will fit in with the culture at the company.
 If someone asks about your hobbies outside of work, you can open up and share what you enjoy doing.
 Keep it professional, though; hiring managers don’t need to know everything.

 11. Why are you leaving your current job?

 This is a tough question, but one you will probably be asked.
 Keep things positive — you’ll gain nothing by being negative about your past employers.
 Frame things in a way that shows you’re excited to take on new opportunities and that this role is a better fit for you than your previous one.
 If you were let go, keep it simple.
 “Unfortunately, I was let go” is an OK answer.

 12. Do you have any questions for us?

 A job interview is not only for hiring managers to grill you; it’s also an opportunity for you to figure out if the job is the right fit for you.
 What do you want to know about the position?
-Questions targeted to the interviewer (example: “What’s your favorite part about working here?”) are a good start.
+Questions targeted to the interviewer — such as, “What’s your favorite part about working here?” — are a good start.